almostearthling/whenever/README.md

 > **Note:** These values can _not_ be updated at runtime: possible changes of global parameters in the configuration file are only applied when the application is restarted.

+No other global entries than the ones described above are accepted by **whenever**: in case an unknown entry is found, the application will exit with an error.
+As in _items_, a `[[tags]]` section is accepted, which can either be an array or a table whose entries and/or values are not checked: this section can be used by a _wrapper_ in order to define global parameters that will not interfere with the actual configuration.

 ### Tasks